Ajm162023/Ajm162023/README.md

 ### HEY! 👋 My name is Alex Maggard
 ### Future Database Engineer

 I'm a senior at the University of Missouri-Columbia, majoring in IT Engineering, i also carry an Associates degree in Hospitality Managment.
-I'm currently searching for full-time new grad Data Analyst positions.
+I'm currently searching for full-time new grad Data Analyst  or Software Engineer positions.

 * 🏡: Kansas City, MO